Britain.... drive on the left !!

 change; the cost would be prohibitive.

-on the left is much less difficult than one might think,
+is much less difficult than one might think,

 a country like Britain where the roads are busy.
 Many major roads are